hi-weiyuan/hi-weiyuan.github.io/_pages/about.md

 * Security
 * Natural Language Generation.

+# News
+* One paper has been accepted by KDD2025, congrats to Sixiao!
 <!--# News
 * (14/09/2024) One co-authored paper titled "Robust Federated Contrastive Recommender System against Targeted Model Poisoning Attack" has been accepted by the top journal Science China Information Science (SCIS) 2024 (CCF A).
 * (13/09/2024) I have been invited to serve as PC for the Australasian Database Conference (ADC) 2024.